Medical Plans Overview

 Traditional Deductible Plan

-Employees enrolled in this plan are not eligible for the Health Savings Account (HSA).
+Employees enrolled in this plan are not eligible for the HSA.

 Comparing IU’s Medical Plan Options